Lab-Astek/coconut/README.md

 ## Installation

+### Using Docker

 It is mainly intended to work under Docker, so you can simply use `docker build .` to get the docker image.

+Once you have the docker image, you can replace the docker image from [coding-style.sh](https://github.com/Epitech/coding-style-checker) with the one you just built.

 ### Installing locally
 If you want to install it locally instead, here's how:

+First, make sure you have the dependencies installed.
+You must have CMake, Bear, and a development version of Clang.

+On Fedora, you can run `sudo dnf install bear clang-devel`.

+Then, to build locally:

 ```sh
 $ cmake -Bbuild